jhtech415/cybersec-homelab/Cyber-Homelab-Session-01_1.md

 ---
 title: "Cyber Homelab — Session 01: Building the Attack Lab"
 tags: [homelab, proxmox, kali, metasploitable, nmap, networking, troubleshooting]
-created: 2026-07-29
+created: 2026-08-29
 status: complete
 ---

 # Cyber Homelab — Session 01: Building the Attack Lab

 > **What this note is:** a full write-up of my first real lab session — building a virtual "attacker vs target" setup and running my first scan.
 Written so beginner-me can re-read it, understand *why* each step happened, and do it again from scratch.
-Nothing here assumes I already know the jargon; terms are defined in the [Glossary](#glossary).
+Nothing here assumes I already know the jargon.
 ---

 ## The Big Picture (what I actually built)